-It's rose week here at Download & Print in honor of our ever popular Garden Rose templates now being a 15-piece bundle in four fabulous colors.
+It's rose week here at Download & Print in honor of our ever popular Garden Rose templates now being a 17-piece bundle in every color under the sun.
 Today's project is so simple yet is versatile and has such a romantic look.
 I've created a hanging mason jar vase that can be used for decor at your wedding ceremony and reception.
 Of course with it being rose week I used the jar to display roses, but you can use any flowers that you like.
 These are lovely on their own, but the moment you see a collection of them is when you realize they are wedding worthy.
 It's so dreamy!
 Imagine them hanging off the end chairs to line the aisle at your ceremony, or groups of jars hanging from trees at your outdoor reception.
 I've even got the hook up for submersible tea lights you can use to illuminate the vases at night.

 I'm using 8oz mason jars, which are the little ones, and only fit two blooms.
 This makes the jars a really economical project that if executed well is quite breathtaking.

 Now lets talk blooms.
 I'm a rose fan, I had roses at my wedding.
 They do represent true love.
 Consequently I spent many hours trying to find the best deal on roses.
 As a DIY gal at heart I didn't mind putting in some effect and ended up creating all the floral arrangements for my wedding.
 Let me tell you fellow DIYers, the best place to buy roses is from Costco.
 Yep.
 Costco.
 Look them up in the wholesale section of Costco's website.
-For about $100 you get nearly 100 roses, and I can tell you from experience you will have more roses than you know what to do with.
-I was seeing roses night and day, which actually made for pretty dreams, I wasn't seeing vampire roses chasing me down the aisle or anything crazy like that (What!
-Where did that come from??!!).
+For about $100 you get nearly 100 roses, and I can tell you from experience that you will have more roses than you'll know what to do with!

-Before things get too weird around here lets move onto the project.
-Follow along with the video or pictorial below.
+Now lets move onto the project and follow along with the video or pictorial below.

 - 8 oz mason jars